aesthytik/redux-thunk-example/README.md

     };
 ```

+With this one, we have access to our `itemFetchData` action creator through our `props` object.
+This way, we can call
+our action creator by doing `this.props.fetchData(url);`

 Now, in order to make these methods actually do something, when we export our component, we have to pass these
 methods as arguments to `connect`.
 This connects our component to Redux.